Memory

 recall

-recall(query, seams, opts?) embeds the query (if it has text, no embedding, and an embedder is wired), runs store.search, drops expired records, then optionally reranks.
+recall(query, seams, opts?) embeds the query (if it has text, no embedding, and an embedder is wired), runs store.search, drops expired records, then optionally reranks and expands links.

 interface MemoryQuery {